-- 54. The COVID-19 pandemic caused direct physical loss of or damage to the Covered Property under the Policy. - 55.
-The COVID-19 pandemic renders the Covered Property unsafe, uninhabitable, or otherwise unfit for its intended use, which constitutes direct physical loss. - 56.
-Plaintiff's loss of use of the Covered Property also constitutes direct physical loss. - 57.
+- 49. The COVID-19 pandemic caused direct physical loss of or damage to the Covered Property under the Policy. - 50.
+The COVID-19 pandemic renders the Covered Property unsafe, uninhabitable, or otherwise unfit for its intended use, which constitutes direct physical loss. - 51.
+The "Covid-19 Effect" also produces physical loss of and damage to the property. - 52.
+Social anxiety over public health and society's change in perception that indoor establishments are unsafe due to COVID-19 creates "physical loss and damage" for purposes of commercial property coverage. - 53.
+The public's and customers' change in perception is the functional equivalent of damage of a material nature or an alteration in physical composition. - 54.
+Plaintiff's loss of use of the Covered Property also constitutes direct physical loss. - 55.
 Plaintiff's business income loss coverage within the Policy was triggered.